Bob Simpson (cricketer): Captaincy

 On a flat, batsman-friendly pitch, Simpson won the toss and elected to bat.
 Having scored more than 40 first-class centuries, he was still looking for his first Test ton.
 Simpson's plan was to bat as long as possible to ensure that defeat would be avoided and the Ashes retained.
 Simpson and Lawry gave Australia an ideal start with a solid opening partnership, which yielded 201 runs, before Lawry was run out for 106.
 Simpson then slowly progressed through the 90s before reaching his first Test century.
 Speaking of his relief at reaching the milestone, Simpson recalled "I don't know of any player who was on the international scene as long as I without scoring a century.
 I was feeling a bit silly about it by this stage."
 Simpson continued on his quest of batting England out of the game.
 Following the dismissal of Ian Redpath (19), Norm O'Neill (47) and Peter Burge (34), Brian Booth went about building the sixth-wicket partnership on the second day.
 Simpson combined in another double century stand, 219, before Booth was out for 98.
 Simpson was 265 at the close of play, and resumed Australia's innings.
-This time, he was in an aggressive mood, scoring a further 46 runs in 40 minutes before being dismissed for 311.
-Australia declared at 8/656.
+This time, he was in an aggressive mood, scoring a further 46 runs in 40 minutes before being dismissed for 311, which was later equalled by Hashim Amla of South Africa who made 311 not out|* Australia declared at 8/656.
 Simpson's 13-hour innings was the longest by an Australian at first-class level.
 He joined Don Bradman as the second Australian to have made a Test triple century in England.
 Bob Simpson became only the second man in cricket history to score a triple ton as his first Test century, the other being Sir Garfield Sobers.
 Later in December 2016, an Indian cricketer Karun Nair, joined this elite club when he scored 303 not out, as his maiden century against England at the M. A. Chidambaram Stadium in Chennai.